Cameron PSMember since:9-April-2021

 In the spring of 1986 we managed to coordinate our savings and March birthdays around this new activity.
 Soon we were both hard at work building, repairing, and upgrading our first kits.
 My Grasshopper endlessly raced his Hornet around back yards and found terrains.

 My favorite and most used car was the Fox.
 My second favorite and least used car was the Tamiya Toyota Celica Great Britain Rally Special.
 Within a few minutes of driving it down my street the left plastic rear arm snapped.
-Getting replacement parts wasn't easy back then so I put the car on my shelf and continued to play with my more durable Fox.
+Getting replacement parts wasn't easy back then so I put the car on a shelf and continued to play with my more durable Fox.

 A year or so later high school started and my RC car activities slowed down.
 I bought a few kits but didn't have time or space to build them.
 In 2020 my son saw my Fox and asked me if it worked.
 I got curious if I could get it running again and what was going on in the world of RC.
 Soon we were building our first Tamiya kit together ~a Grasshopper.
 It all came back to me, why I loved the brand and experience.